 Does God really care about our weight?

 No, God does not care what you weigh.
 The Bible says that man looks on the outside but God looks on the heart (1 Samuel 16:7).
-I don’t believe He is up in heaven with a scale and tape measure, fretting if you gain a pound or two.
+I don’t believe God is up in heaven with a scale and tape measure, fretting if you gain a pound or two.
 I believe He leaves the size we choose to maintain up to us, much like our hairstyle or clothing choices.

 God loves you just as much at a size 28 as at a size 8.
 Nothing you do can make Him love you more than he does now.